-If we dedicate ourselves to God, we will always find ourselves taken care of and well provided for even during our lowest points.
+If we dedicate ourselves to our everlasting God, we will always find ourselves taken care of and well provided for even during our lowest points.

-“But those who wait on the Lord shall renew their strength; they shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint.”
+“But they who wait for the Lord shall renew their strength; they shall mount up with wings like eagles; they shall run and not be weary; they shall walk and not faint.”
+(Isaiah 40:31)

-Isaiah 40:31 is a Bible verse with a powerful promise.
+Isaiah 40:31 is the best Bible verse for athletes with a powerful promise.
 Being an athlete is physically, mentally, and emotionally taxing.
 Feeling exhausted is not surprising.
 But if our hope is in God, we shall always renew our strength.

 It is always good to know that someone is on our side.
 It is good encouragement.
 The good news is, God is on our side, cheering for us.

-Hebrews 12:1 hits home.
-Discipline and training are hard work but each time we persevere, we push through, we get closer to victory.
+Hebrews 12:1 hits home, especially for the weary and young men.
+Discipline and training are hard work, but each time we persevere, we push through and get closer to victory.